 Lemba quite stands out among other villages in Paphos region for its historical features.
 Near the coast there is a place, like Lamb, connected with the ancient past, it is here where it was discovered one of the ancient settlements of Cyprus.

-On the outskirts of the village sign posted «Prehistoris Village», indicating lying nearby village of Lemba Experimental that partially reconstructed under a settlement of the Bronze Age (about 3500-2500 years.
-BC).
-Here were found female figurines, engraved stones of this period, as well as pottery and coins of later times.
-British archaeologists managed to recover fully only six round huts, having a cylindrical shape and temporary roofs and adobe oven, typical for that time.
+On the outskirts of the village there is a sign "Prehistoris Village", pointing to the nearby Lemba Experimental Village, which was partially reconstructed for the settlement of the Bronze Age (about 3500-2500 BC).
+There were found female statuettes engraved from stones of this period, as well as pottery and coins of later times.
+British archaeologists have managed to restore only six round huts, which have a cylindrical shape and temporary roofs, as well as adobe furnaces, typical for that time.
 You can look into the hut and plunge into the ancient past of Cyprus.

 Village Lempa (Lemba) is also called the village artists.
 With 1981 year here is the Cyprus College of Fine Arts, with which has been renovated old school.
 It is there with 1981 years undeveloped art studio, the world known for its artists.
 Since Lamb is an international famous artists colony.

 Artists, craftsmen and their apprentices contain their studios in the local village houses.
 For young artists and sculptors from around the world artist Stas Paraskosom in summer courses are organized.

 On the edge of the road leading to the college, with sculptures, this "line" as the Great Wall Sculptural Lembo.
 Could be interesting visit potteries.

 Until 1963 year was predominantly Turkish village, but in connection with the events 1974 years (Turkish occupation of the northern part of the island), the Turkish population to leave the Lemba, turning to the north.
 In the deserted village there are only a small number of Greek refugees.